isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

     # ip -6 addr add 2001:db8::1/64 dev eth1

 The Kea DHCPv6 server must be launched with the configuration specifying a control socket used to receive control commands.
-The ``kea-netconf`` process uses this socket to communicate with the DHCPv6 server, i.e. it pushes translated configurations to that server using control commands.
+The :iscman:`kea-netconf` process uses this socket to communicate with the DHCPv6 server, i.e. it pushes translated configurations to that server using control commands.
 The following is an example control socket specification for the Kea